-Iraqis in ‘liberated’ Mosul want services restored
+Iraqis in ‘liberated,’ devastated Mosul want services restored

+Iraq declared the eastern half of Mosul "fully liberated" in January.
+But the destruction left by the fighting is visible everywhere, and resentment is already mounting at the slow pace of reconstruction.

-MOSUL, Iraq (AP) — The airstrike crater on a once-busy road in eastern Mosul is filled with murky water and lined with garbage, a nearby market shrouded in the stench.
+MOSUL, Iraq — The airstrike crater on a once-busy road in eastern Mosul is filled with murky water and lined with garbage, a nearby market shrouded in the stench.
 The fight for Iraq’s second largest city ended nearly three months ago, but little is back to normal.

 Iraq declared the eastern half of Mosul “fully liberated” in January and launched an ongoing operation for the western half the following month.
 But the destruction left by the fighting is visible everywhere in the east, and resentment is already mounting at the slow pace of reconstruction.